-The variable a_i in (1) is the initial intercept of demand facing i.
-This intercept may shift upward due to the firms' investments in improving security as well as sharing information about their vulnerabilities.
-The variable B_i in (1) measures the potential shift of the demand intercept facing firm i.
-The slope b_1 can be interpreted as the extent to which consumers are price sensitive or "disloyal" to a firm's product, and the slope b_2 provides a measure of the degree of product substitutability.
+The variable $a_i$ in (1) is the initial intercept of demand facing i.
+This intercept may shift upward because of the firms' investments in improving security as well as sharing information about their vulnerabilities.
+The variable $B_i$ in (1) measures the potential shift of the demand intercept facing firm i.
+We describe it in detail subsequently in Equation (3).
+The slope $b_1$ can be interpreted as the extent to which consumers are price sensitive or "disloyal" to a firm's product, and the slope $b_2$ provides a measure of the degree of product substitutability.
 Thus, $b_2 = 0$ implies that firms act as local monopolists, whereas $b_1 = b_2$ corresponds to the case when products are perfectly homogenous.

-In the Appendix, we demonstrate that the linear demand model is implied by a quadratic, and separable of income, utility function.
-When consumers decide upon the consumption of two products, 14 subject to their budget constraints, the above linear demand is implied.
+In Appendix A, we demonstrate that the linear demand model is implied by a quadratic, and separable of income, utility function.
+When consumers decide upon the consumption of two products, subject to their budget constraints, the above linear demand is implied.
 The linear demand model has been used extensively in marketing and economics, and there is some research suggesting that comparative statics derived from simpler models may often hold for more general formulations (Milgrom 1994).

-We now proceed to explain how the variable B_i which measures the potential shift of the demand of intercept of i, depends upon the investments in security and the extent of information sharing by the firms.
+We now proceed to explain how the variable $B_i$ , which measures the potential shift of the demand intercept of i, depends upon the investments in security and the extent of information sharing by the firms.
 We start by evaluating the possible consequences of firms' decisions to share information about their security breaches.
-We designate the "leakage costs" that might be inflicted on firm i as a result of such sharing, by $g^i(s_i, s_j)$.
-Hence, the level of these costs to firm i, depends on whether or not firm $j \neq i$ has also revealed information about its security breaches to the ISA.
-This specification is similar to the loss function L_i assumed in GLL, which measures losses in sales that are incurred by firm i.
-In our formulation, though, those losses are a function of the extent of sharing by the firms instead of being a fixed amount.
+We designate the "leakage costs" that might be inflicted on firm i as a result of such sharing by $g^i(s_i, s_i)$ .
+Hence the level of these costs to firm i depends on whether or not firm $j \neq i$ has also revealed information about its security breaches to the ISA.
+This specification is similar to the loss function $L_i$ assumed in Gordon et al. (2003), which measures the cost of a security breach incurred by firm i, including, in particular, the value of profits lost from sales.
+In our formulation though, those losses are a function of the